OpenEvalProject/evals/manuscripts/elife-18541/v2/manuscript.md

 ## Materials and methods

-## mRNA and miRNA used in the study
+### mRNA and miRNA used in the study

 To select the list of 126 genes used in the NanoString profiling we searched the literature for genes that have been linked to the following processes: (a) Cell type specification genes (e.g. alveolar type I epithelial, alveolar type II epithelial, any epithelial, basal, endothelial, mesenchymal, pericyte, fibroblast, monocyte), (b) genes known to be up or down regulated during septation, (c) genes known to be altered in DNA methylation during development, (d) genes known to be involved in septation, (e) genes known to be regulated by miRNA involved in septation, and (f) genes known to be regulated by DNA methylation during fibrosis.
 Appendix 2—Table 1 contains a list of the selected genes and the process for which they were selected.

 For the miRNA set we used a commercially available, unbiased, array (the nCounter Mouse miRNA Expression Assay Kit, NanoString).

-## mRNA and miRNA profiling and analysis
+### mRNA and miRNA profiling and analysis

 A total of 240 samples were isolated by Laser Capture Microscopy (LCM) from murine lung at multiple time points (E16.5, P.05 to P14 every 12 hr, and P15 to P28 every 24 hr).
 The samples were used to prepare total RNA.
 RNA extraction was performed by miRNeasy MicroKit (Qiagen) following the manufacturer’s protocol.
 RNA concentration and integrity were measured by using NanoDrop ND-2000 and 2200 Tape Station.
 A custom NanoString probe set (Reporter Code set and Capture Probe set) for 126 genes was designed and the nCounter Gene Expression Assay was performed using 50 ng total RNA.
 The data files produced by the nCounter Digital Analyzer were exported as a Reporter Code Count (RCC) file and data normalization was performed using the nSolver, the analysis software provided by Nanostring.

-## DNA methylation analysis
+### DNA methylation analysis

 Mouse alveolar lung tissues attached to LCM caps were stored at −80°C until processing.
 DNA was extracted using the ZR Genomic DNA-Tissue MicroPrep kit (Zymo Research).
 Incubation with Digestion buffer and proteinase K was done overnight at 55°C in inverted tubes.
 13 genes were chosen for targeted NextGen bisulfite sequencing (NGBS): Igfbp3, Wif1, Cdh11, Eln, Sox9, Tnc, Dnmt3a, Akt, Vegfa, Lox, Foxf2, Zfp536 and Src, based on published data (Cuna et al., 2015).
 Targeted NGBS was done on samples collected at: E16.5, E18.5, P0.5, P1.5, P2.5, P5, P10, P15, P19 and P26.
 Multiplex PCR was performed using 0.5 units of TaKaRa EpiTaq HS (Takara Bio, Kusatsu, Japan) in 2x master mix.
 FASTQ files were aligned using open source Bismark Bisulfite Read Mapper using Bowtie2.
 Methylation levels were calculated in Bismark.
-Sites where the difference in methylation was less than 5% over the entire time period, those where there was a difference of >20% at a single time point and those with less than 3 non zero values were removed from the analyses.
+Sites where the difference in methylation was less than 5% over the entire time period, those where there was a difference of >20% at a single time point and those with less than $3$ non zero values were removed from the analyses.

-## Problem statement
+### Problem statement

 Our goal is to identify a (small) subset of time points that can be used to accurately reconstruct the expression trajectory for all genes or other molecules being profiled.
 We assume that we can efficiently and cheaply obtain a dense sample for the expression of a very small subset of representative genes (here we use nanostring to profile less than 0.5% of all genes) and attempt to use this subset to determine optimal sampling points for the entire set of genes.

-Formally, let G be the set of genes we have profiled in our dense sample, T={t1,t2,…,tT} be the set of all sampled time points.
-We assume that for each time point we have R repeats for all genes.
-We denote by eg⁢tr be the expression value for gene g∈G at time t∈T in the r’th repeat for that time point.
-We define Dg={eg⁢tr,t∈T,r∈R as the complete data for gene g over all replicates and time points T.
+Formally, let $G$ be the set of genes we have profiled in our dense sample, $T={t_{1},t_{2},…,t_{T}}$ be the set of all sampled time points.
+We assume that for each time point we have $R$ repeats for all genes.
+We denote by $e_{g⁢t}^{r}$ be the expression value for gene $g\inG$ at time $t\inT$ in the $r$’th repeat for that time point.
+We define $D_{g}={e_{g⁢t}^{r},t\inT,r\inR$ as the complete data for gene $g$ over all replicates and time points $T$.

-To constrain the set of points we select, we assume that we have a predefined budget k for the maximum number of time points we can sample in the complete experiment (i.e. for profiling all genes, miRNAs, epigenetic marks etc. using high-throughput seq experiments).
-We are interested in selecting k time points from T which, when using only the data collected at these k points, minimizes the prediction error for the expression values of the unused points.
+To constrain the set of points we select, we assume that we have a predefined budget $k$ for the maximum number of time points we can sample in the complete experiment (i.e. for profiling all genes, miRNAs, epigenetic marks etc. using high-throughput seq experiments).
+We are interested in selecting $k$ time points from $T$ which, when using only the data collected at these $k$ points, minimizes the prediction error for the expression values of the unused points.
 To evaluate such a selection, we use the selected values to obtain a smoothing spline (De Boor, 1978; Bar-Joseph et al., 2003a; Wahba, 1990) function for each gene and compare the predicted values based on the spline to the measured value for the non-selected points to determine the error.
-In our problem, t1 and tT define the first and end points, so they are always selected.
+In our problem, $t_{1}$ and $t_{T}$ define the first and end points, so they are always selected.
 The rest of the points are selected to maximize the following objective 1:

-Problem statement: Given Dg for genes g∈G, the number of desired time points k, identify a subset of k-2 time points in T∖{t1,tT} which minimizes the prediction error for the expression values of all genes in the remaining time points.
+Problem statement: Given $D_{g}$ for genes $g\inG$, the number of desired time points $k$, identify a subset of $k-2$ time points in $T∖{t_{1},t_{T}}$ which minimizes the prediction error for the expression values of all genes in the remaining time points.

-## Spline assignments
+### Spline assignments

 Before discussing the actual procedure we use to select the set of time points, we discuss the method we use to assign splines based on a selected subset of points for each gene.
 There are two issues that need to be resolved when assigning such smoothing splines: (1) The number of knots (control points) and (2) their spacing.
 Past approaches for using splines to model time series gene expression data have usually used the same number of control points for all genes regardless of their trajectories (Subhani et al., 2010; Bar-Joseph et al., 2003b), and mostly employed uniform knot placements.
-However, since our method needs to be able to adapt to any size of k as defined above, we also attempt to select the number of knots and their spacing.
+However, since our method needs to be able to adapt to any size of $k$ as defined above, we also attempt to select the number of knots and their spacing.
 We do this by using a regularization parameter for the fitted cubic smoothing spline where number of knots is increased until the smoothing condition is satisfied (Wahba, 1990).
 The regularization parameter is estimated by leave-one-out cross-validation (LOOCV).

-## TPS : Iterative process to select points
+### TPS : Iterative process to select points

 Because of the highly combinatorial nature of the time points, we rely on a greedy iterative process to select the optimal points as summarized in Figure 1 (See Appendix Methods for pseudocode).

 There are three key steps in this algorithm which we discuss in detail below.

-## Individual vs. cluster-based evaluation
+### Individual vs. cluster-based evaluation

 So far, we assumed that error of each gene has the same contribution to the overall error.
 However, this assumption ignores the fact that the expression profiles of genes are correlated with the expression of other genes.
 To take the correlation between gene profiles into account, we also performed cluster based evaluation of genes where we analyzed the error by weighting each gene in terms of inverse of the numbers of genes in the cluster it belongs.
 This scheme ensures that each cluster contributes equally to the resulting error rather than each gene.
-We find clusters by k-means algorithm over time series-data by treating each gene as a point in RT space as well as over a vector of randomly sampled T time points on fitted spline (Bishop, 2006).
+We find clusters by k-means algorithm over time series-data by treating each gene as a point in $R^{T}$ space as well as over a vector of randomly sampled $T$ time points on fitted spline (Bishop, 2006).
 We use Bayesian Information Criterion (BIC) to determine the optimal number of clusters (Schwarz, 1978).